rombintu/qtQEMU/README.md

 # qtQEMU
-gui for qemu by Nickolsky
+gui for qemu by Nickolsky (for Linux)

 Dependencies:
 - qemu